Beggar by the Gate

 Excitement in the Temple

 News of the miracle raced throughout the Temple compound.
 Some heard what had happened.
-Others were only aware of a general excitement drawing people toward the area known as Solomon's porch.
-Everyone rushed there and found the healed man clinging to Peter and John.
+Others were only aware of a general excitement drawing people toward the area known as Solomon's Porch.
+It was a triple colonnade running along the Eastern wall of the Temple and framing the Outer Court, known as the Court of the Gentiles.9 Everyone rushed there and found the healed man clinging to Peter and John.
 Here again is evidence of his gratitude.
 He could not stop hugging them for giving him a normal life.

 He was far more deserving than some others who received Jesus' help.
 After Jesus healed ten lepers, nine hurried away to be pronounced clean and only one, a Samaritan, turned back to thank the healer.
 Jesus said, "There are not found that returned to give glory to God, save this stranger" (Luke 17:18).
 His comment was meant to rebuke those who think they are close to God, but make little effort to thank Him for His blessings.